prashantgangwar25-7/prashantgangwar25-7/README.md

 I am Prashant Gangwar.

-Currenlty a third year student pursuing Bachelor of Technology in Electronics & Communication Engieering from Maulana Azad National Institute of Technology, Bhopal.
+Currenlty a fourth year student pursuing Bachelor of Technology in Electronics & Communication Engieering from Maulana Azad National Institute of Technology, Bhopal.

 Always open to collaborating on projects and innovative/disruptive ideas.